Vatican Sends Mixed Signals at ‘Querida Amazonia’ Launch

 “These are decisions that can be made in a diocese, in a conference, and decisions made here,” Cardinal Czerny said, “so if you’re looking for a kind of closure so you can write an article with a punch, I’m afraid there isn’t that kind of closure.”

-He also said after the press conference, in comments to reporter Diane Montagna, that the issue of holy orders for women also remains “unresolved” and subject to further study.
+He also said after the press conference, in comments to journalist Diane Montagna, that the issue of holy orders for women also remains “unresolved” and subject to further study.

 Writing in La Civilta Cattolica, close papal adviser Jesuit Father Antonio Spadaro also appeared to leave each matter open.